TEAM-13-VANTAGE/vantage/ubuntu_files/README.md

 7. Press `Ctrl+C` on all terminals and close them.

-8. Run the following command to start the system:
+8. Run the following command if you are having issues with Julia:
      ```bash
      cd vantage
      julia